 - Land acquisition loans (usually provided for a term of two years).
 The interest is payable at market floating rates (from 1 up to 6 months) increased by a margin. - Construction loans provided until completion of construction and obtaining of the exploitation permit (usually for a term of about two years).
 The interest is payable at market floating rates (from 1 up to 6 months) increased by a margin.
 The land acquisition loan is at this stage integrated in the development loan. - Once the property is completed, leased and meets all ongoing covenants, the development loan can be turned into an investment loan usually provided for a period of five years beginning from the signing of the investment loan agreement and repayable upon sale or refinancing of the property.
-The banks are usually willing to increase development loans up to an amount that reflects 65% to 75% of the property's market value, once all ongoing covenants are met.
+The banks are usually willing to increase development loans up to an amount that reflects 60% to 70% of the property's market value, once all ongoing covenants are met.
 The interest is usually a mix of floating and fixed rates.
-In addition, the capital is reimbursed at a level between 4% and 7% per annum (on average), payable on a quarterly, half-yearly or yearly base together with the accrued interest. - For the Polish projects: 1,045 MPLN proceeds from bond issues with a term of 3.5 to 5 years and bearing an interest of Wibor 6 months + 4.3%-5.0% or a fixed interest at 5.5%-6.1%; proceeds of which can be used over the resp. project development stages.
+In addition, the capital is reimbursed at a level between 4% and 7% per annum (on average), payable on a quarterly, half-yearly or yearly base together with the accrued interest. - For the Polish projects: 1,531 MPLN proceeds from bond issues with a term of 3 to 4 years and bearing an interest of Wibor 6 months + 5.0% or Euribor 6 months + 5.0% and a fixed interest at 5.5%-6.1%; proceeds of which can be used over the resp. project development stages.

-The Company actively uses intra-group borrowings provided by the Ghelamco Group Financing Vehicles acting as financial intermediaries (mainly Milovat and GH Financial Services Sp. z o.o. at 31 December 2022) to finance the property development projects in Poland.
+The Company actively uses intra-group borrowings provided by the Ghelamco Group Financing Vehicles acting as financial intermediaries (mainly Milovat and GH Financial Services Sp. z o.o. at 31 December 2023) to finance the property development projects in Poland.
 These related party (EUR) loans bear interest at market floating interest rates.